$35 a year, not $33 a month

 The AI surface is the second story.
 Superhuman now ships writing assistance, thread summarisation, and an "instant reply" feature that drafts on top of the conversation you're looking at.
 For people whose inbox is largely first-person prose with people they already correspond with, this saves real time.
 The integrations with HubSpot, Salesforce, and Pipedrive sit in the same category: aimed at sales-style inboxes where the tax of context-switching is high.

 And then there is the onboarding.
 New Superhuman users get a real, human, roughly thirty-minute call from a person whose job is to teach the app.
 Most software companies long ago decided this was uneconomical; Superhuman built their pricing around keeping it.
-It is, by most accounts, very good.
-There is also an effect that isn't on any feature page: a Superhuman subscription has become a small status marker in some circles, the way a particular notebook or a particular pen used to be.
+By most accounts, it’s very good.
+There’s also an effect that isn’t on any feature page: a Superhuman subscription has become a small status marker in some circles, the way a particular notebook or a particular pen used to be.
 Pretending otherwise would be silly.
-Some buyers are paying for that, and that is a fine reason to buy a product.
+Some buyers are paying for that, and that’s a fine reason to buy a product.

 Where Superhuman stops